ApplicationCraft/applicationcraft.com/source/developers/documentation/extending-ac/adding-your-own-widgets/custom-properties-dialogs/custom-property-without-dialog.html.markdown

 The entry below would add a new property simpleLength.

-    {name: "simpleLength", type : "simpleLength", set:"simpleLength", get: "simpleLength", alias:"Simple Length"}, p.simpleLength = AC.Property.normal('simpleLength');
+    {name: "simpleLength", type : "simpleLength", set:"simpleLength", get: "simpleLength", alias:"Simple Length"},

+We don't need a dialog, but we would need to implement a widget method within the main widget code, for example

+    p.simpleLength = AC.Property.normal('simpleLength');

+We would then need to handle this within our custom property definition code.
+Please refer to the section [The full dialog code example](/developers/documentation/extending-ac/adding-your-own-widgets/custom-properties-dialogs/the-full-dialog-code-example), where you will see this near the top.

     // simpleLength custom property type.
 Does not need any dialog gType.simpleLength = function (cell) {
         this.cell(cell);